freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 laptops from other manufacturers, as long as the wireless components are removable.

-Just as with the servers, you can also use an Intel NUC for the *SVS*.
+Just as with the servers, you can also use a NUC for the *SVS*.
 As noted before, NUCs do not ship with a hard drive, and older models can be configured without any wireless components.
 However, NUCs *do* contain an IR receiver, which we recommend taping over with opaque masking tape.

-If you choose to use an Intel NUC, you must use an older model that offers wireless as an **option** (described as something like ``M.2 22×30 slot and wireless antenna pre-assembled (for wireless card support)``).
+If you choose to use a NUC, you must use a model that offers wireless as an **option** (described as something like ``M.2 22×30 slot and wireless antenna pre-assembled (for wireless card support)``).
 If a model is advertised as having "integrated wireless" (most newer NUC models), this means the wireless